rupansh/nimtg-man.github.io/docs/paperplane/initial.md

-# Initial bringups for Paperplane
+# Initial bringups for nim-tg-manager

 ### Before you start